b3alexflor/b3alexflor/_pages/cv.md

   * Co-Founder of a Competitive Economics Club at the University of San Francisco
 * The Seven Kingdoms MMORPG Developer, designer
   * $100k Gross Revanue 2021 (2018-2021)

+## comment here to try and save the changes for committing